 Dalu Wang is a graduate of the Acupuncture and Integrative Medicine Academy (AIM Academy) in Toronto with a diploma in Traditional Chinese Medicine and Acupuncture.
 He also studied at Toronto’s Bryan College, where he earned a diploma in Registered Massage Therapy.
 In addition, Dalu has apprenticed under some well-known Chinese Medicine doctors in China to further his education, understanding and skills in acupuncture and Chinese herbal medicine.

-He is a member of both the CTCMPAO (College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario) and CMTO (College of Massage Therapists of Ontario).
-He has worked in a variety of clinical settings in China and Canada for more than 10 years and is currently practising in Toronto.
+He is a member of the CTCMPAO (College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario).
+He has worked in a variety of clinical settings in China and Canada for more than 10 years and is currently practicing in Toronto.

 A Little Bit More About Dalu

 Dalu was a computer engineer in China before he moved to Canada in 2004.
 After immigrating to Canada, He worked in factories, restaurants, and construction sites as a drywaller before he pivoted to a new career in functional and holistic medicine as a herbalist, acupuncturist, and manual therapist.
 The transition was made partially due to his degenerative vision.
 His right eye is legally blind, and his left eye’s vision is also impaired.

 Besides practicing Chinese Medicine in Toronto, Canada, Dalu is interested in history, religions, and Buddhism.
 He studies Buddhist teachings and makes an effort to meditate regularly.
 He enjoys blues, a good cup of coffee, and spending time with friends and family.